 University of Michigan Regents v.
 Titan Insurance Company

-Michigan Supreme Court opinion makes one-year-back rule, limiting a recovery of overdue No-Fault benefits for minors hurt in car accidents
+Michigan Supreme Court opinion stops one-year-back rule from limiting a recovery of overdue No-Fault benefits for minors hurt in car accidents

-The one-year-back rule, which limits a car accident victims’ recovery of overdue No Fault benefits, for minors and children who have been seriously injured in Michigan car accidents (2010).
-U of M Regents v.
-Titan overruled Cameron v.
+The one-year-back rule, which limits a car accident victims’ recovery of overdue No-Fault benefits, does not apply to minors and children who have been seriously injured in Michigan car accidents, according to the Michigan Supreme Court in its 2010 ruling in U of M Regents v.
+Titan, which overruled Cameron v.
 Auto Club Insurance Association.

-(U of M Regents vs. Titan was overruled by Joseph v.
-Auto Club Insurance Association in 2012, which reinstated Cameron v.
-Auto Club Insurance Association.)
+NOTE: In 2012, the U of M Regents vs. Titan decision was overruled by Joseph v.
+Auto Club Insurance Association which also reinstated the court’s 2006 decision in Cameron v.
+Auto Club Insurance Association.

 Take a look at our blog, “Children get run over by Michigan Supreme Court,” which has more information on the U of M Regents v.
 Titan.